 Does Presence-Based Coaching meet ICF certification requirements?

 Yes.
-We are fully approved by ICF as an “Accredited Coach Training Program.”
+We are fully approved by ICF as a Level 1 and Level 2 Coach Training Program.
 This earned through documentation of program hours and content, external auditing of standards, and correlation of material with the ICF Core Competencies.
 Our program meets all training requirements for ACC, PCC, or MCC levels.
 ICF-credentialed coaches can use our coursework for renewal at ACC, PCC, or MCC levels.
 Our Mentor Coaching Course also meets ICF requirements.

 Why should I invest in face-to-face learning when great virtual options are available at lower cost?